caseywhorton/id304b-etl/README.md

 - CPU utilization for Glue job
 - RDS instance CPU utilization and connection count
 - Custom metrics for record counts and processing time

+## Amazon RDS
+- Connections and CPU usage monitoring is available on the RDS dashboard

 ## Security Considerations